glouppe/info8006-introduction-to-ai/lecture1.md

     - learning how the world evolves;
     - learning what are the consequences of actions;
     - learning the utility of actions through *rewards*.

 ---

+# Learning agents

+XXX: elaborate more about learning agents.

+---